fourstix/Elfos-video/README.md

 * The UnloadVideo can be used to return video buffer memory to the system.

-* The IsVideoReady and IsEchoOn functions save and restore registers that they use and are safe.
+* The IsVideoReady and IsMirrorOn functions save and restore registers that they use and are safe.
 The other video functions do not preserve register values.

 * The SaveVideoRegs and RestoreVideoRegs functions can be used to make video functions safe